Pannnnestrella/DIS_information_retrieval/chunk codes/readme.md

 The order of these code files is:
 - truncate
 - Embedding
-- Rank
+- Ranking

-Due to the significant increase in the number of documents after chunking, there is not enough memory to run a full data file.
-Here some utility functions are written to divide large documents into smaller ones.
+Due to the significant increase in the number of documents after chunking, there is not enough memory to load the data file.
+There are some utility functions to divide large documents into smaller ones.